 Pretty much as soon as the HHN event launches, people start posting photos and thoughts on social media.
 Press and influencers are invited to the opening nights – and unlike most visitors, they’re allowed to take photos and videos inside the haunted houses.

 This means you can do some pre-trip research to see which haunted houses are the best, and which might be too scary for you.
-In 2024, the scariest house by far was Insidious: The Further.
-It was FAR too much for me (I covered my eyes and ran blindly through the last few rooms screaming), and even a lot of seasoned HHN regulars said it genuinely made them scream.
+When I went, the scariest house by far was Insidious: The Further.
+My heart rate spiked at 165, and I covered my eyes and ran blindly through the last few rooms, screaming!

-If you’re feeling nervous about your first Halloween Horror Nights, this would be the house to avoid this year – at least until you’ve gotten used to things.
+If you’re feeling nervous about your first Halloween Horror Nights, you might want to avoid the scariest houses – at least until you’ve gotten used to things.
 Take a look at the reviews to see which houses are being considered the scariest, so you can ease yourself in with a few of the less terrifying houses.

-Personally, I avoided all spoilers because I wanted to go in as a complete newb to see exactly how scary the experience would be.
+Personally, I avoided all spoilers because I wanted to go in as a complete newbie to see exactly how scary the experience would be.
 The things I do for research!

 Most Scary: